erred/seankhliao.com/src/blog/12022-12-31-year-in-review.md

 and more or less lay down on the sofa for 2 weeks.

-That Greece trip additionally incurred the cost of a lost passport, much to my annoyance, moreso at having to replace some other documents in my wallet, but also triggering a trip in the coming year back to Taiwan.
+That Greece trip additionally incurred the cost of a lost passport, much to my annoyance, more at having to replace some other documents in my wallet, but also triggering a trip in the coming year back to Taiwan.
 I'm quite gratefult that my company allows me to continue to work there for a short, 1 month trip.